Services

 Acupuncture is a technique that endeavours to rebalance the body through the insertion and manipulation of fine acupuncture pins at specific points on the body.

-In acupuncture, the needle is the tool that facilitates the practitioners conversation with the patients body.
+The needle is the tool that facilitates the practitioner’s conversation with the patient’s body.
 Allowing the practitioner to access and influence the dynamic flow of Qi (pronounced “Chi”) within the body.

 Cupping